 Lisbon hosted the first EU-Africa summit and the European Commission adopted the so-called Lisbon Agenda which aimed to make the EU the “most dynamic and competitive knowledge-based economy” by 2010.

 His popularity in Portugal, however, waned during this time as the economy slowed.

-Guterres resigned after the Socialists took a drubbing in local elections in late 2001, saying he wanted to prevent the country from falling into a “political swamp”.
+Guterres resigned after the Socialists took a drubbing in local election at the end of 2001, saying he wanted to prevent the country from falling into a “political swamp”.

 He also abandoned Portuguese politics to focus on a diplomatic career abroad.

 Guterres became a widower in 1998.
 He remarried three years later.
 He has two children by his first wife.